CanonicalLtd/maas-docs/en/intro-explore.md

 We'd also recommend installing the GUI `virt-manager` to ease configuration, but *libvirt* can also be operated from the command line.

-!!!
-Note:
-    MAAS will also work within a Linux virtual machine running from Oracle's [VirtualBox][virtualbox], which may be useful if you want to test MAAS from a Microsoft Windows or macOS environment.
+> ⓘ MAAS will also work within a Linux virtual machine running from Oracle's [VirtualBox][virtualbox], which may be useful if you want to test MAAS from a Microsoft Windows or macOS environment.

 Assuming a base installation of [Ubuntu 18.04 LTS(Bionic) server][bionic-link]
 running on a fresh *libvirt* instance or real hardware, matching the